 INDIGENOUS PEOPLES ADVOCACY PROGRAM

 As an NGO in Consultative Status with the Economic and Social Council (ECOSOC), Images for Inclusion is a leading voice for Indigenous Peoples' rights on the international stage.
 Through our Indigenous Peoples Rights Advocacy Program, we actively participate in United Nations conferences, dedicated to securing the recognition, protection, and promotion of these fundamental rights.
+This program involves:

-Preparing comprehensively: This includes in-depth study, legal advisories, and direct consultation with Indigenous Peoples.
+Preparing comprehensively: This involves in-depth study, legal advisories, and direct consultation with Indigenous Peoples.
 This process crucially ensures compliance with the right to Free, Prior and Informed Consent (FPIC), thereby ensuring advocacy is informed and representative.

 Delivering impactful statements: Compelling written and oral statements are presented to articulate the concerns and rights of Indigenous Peoples.